Army of Me: Covers

 The song received a wide coverage from other artists.
 German metalcore band Caliban covered this song on their 2006 album The Undying Darkness.
 The female vocals on the chorus were recorded by Tanja Keilen.
 Belgian metal band Silent covered this song on their 2005 self-titled demo.
 The alternative metal/post-hardcore band Helmet recorded a cover of "Army of Me" which was released on a Music for Our Mother Ocean benefit compilation.
 The Australian metal band Many Machines on Nine covered "Army of Me" on their self-titled 2000 EP.
 A jazz cover was released by the Yaron Herman Trio on their album A Time for Everything in 2007.
 Abandoned Pools, an alternative rock band have also covered the song, which is available on The Reverb EP.
 Powerman 5000 released a cover of this song on their The Good, the Bad and the Ugly Vol. 1 compilation.
 Sin, a French industrial band, covered the song, available on Errare Digital Est, Recall 2003.
 Oliver Weers, a Danish rock vocalist made semi-famous by his participation in the Danish X Factor in 2008, released a heavy metal-style cover version of "Army of Me" in 2008 on an album entitled Get Ready.
 Australian alternative metal band Beanbag covered the song on their 2001 second album Welladjusted.
 English rock band Drama recorded a cover of the song to perform at the 2010 UK Live & Unsigned regional final in Manchester, 7 March.
 Polish progressive metal/post-metal band Proghma-C recorded a cover version on their debut album Bar-do Travel, 2009.
 French progressive metal band Klone also recorded a cover of the song as a bonus track on their 2010 album Black Days.
 Italian nu metal band Exilia recorded a cover of this song on their album Can't Break Me Down in 2005.
 Rapper Ryu sampled this song in the music video for his song "The One".
+Los Angeles-based rock band The Anix released a cover of the song on April 1, 2022 as a standalone single, which was later incorporated into their 2023 studio album Nightvision.
+American rock band In This Moment released a cover of the song as the fourth single from their eighth studio album, Godmode, on 20 September 2023.

 In 2005, Björk opened a contest to choose from various remixes for the song, to release a compilation to help raise funds for charity.
 Over 600 remixes were submitted and Björk was helped in the choosing of the tracks by fellow writer and composer Graham Massey.
 The compilation, called Army of Me: Remixes and Covers was released in May 2005 and as of January 2006, the album had raised around £250,000 to help UNICEF's work in the south east Asian region.

-Usage in media

-In addition to appearing in Tank Girl in 1995, the song was included in the soundtrack of Sucker Punch with further instrumentation by Skunk Anansie and remixing by Marius de Vries.
-The song has also been used in an episode of The Handmaid's Tale, and more recently in the second episode of the first season of A Discovery Of Witches.